Corporate Governance

 Nomination and Remuneration Advisory Committee meeting attendance: 14 of 14 meetings

-Yoshiro Motoyama Mr. Yoshiro Motoyama was appointed as an independent member of the Audit & Supervisory Board to contribute from his extensive experience as an executive vice-president of a major automobile manufacturer and his broad perspective on management cultivated during his career to ensure appropriate audits and provide applicable advice to the Group
+Yoshiro Motoyama Mr. Yoshiro Motoyama was appointed as an independent member of the Audit & Supervisory Board to contribute from his extensive experience as an executive vice-president of a major automobile manufacturer and from his broad perspective on management cultivated during his career to ensure appropriate audits and provide applicable advice to the Group

 Mr. Motoyama was appointed as an independent officer after being deemed to have no conflict of interest with the Company’s ordinary shareholders.